marcivanmanalac/marcivanmanalac.github.io/projects/Beach-Safety-IoT.md

 </ul>
 </div>

-With that in mind, conclulded that our solution should be an outdoor warning system for the many unattended beaches on Hawaii.
+With that in mind, concluded that our solution should be an outdoor warning system for the many unattended beaches on Hawaii.

 <div class="text-center p-4">
 <video width="640" height="480" controls>